 Next, embark your deep-sea motorised zodiac and set off towards the Sarnesfjord to inspect a string of crab-pots.
 The catch in the pots is likely to be between 6 and 14 pounds (14-30 kilograms).
 As the pot is brought up, see the king crabs and take photos before returning to shore for a king crab meal.

 Lunch is presented in a traditional lavvo.
 A lavvo is a Sami tent with an open fire in the middle; guests sit on the ground around the fire on reindeer skins.
 In this tent, the crabs are prepared, cooked, and served with bread and butter and mineral water or coffee.

 After dining, commence in the Zodiac and ride back to the pier, return your equipment, change into dry clothing and walk back the ship.

 Please note: This tour involves a moderate amount of activity, both on-foot and aboard sea rafts.
 This tour is recommended for guests in good physical condition.
 It is not suitable for guests who are pregnant, have heart diseases, back problems, allergic to shellfish, guests with limited mobility or those who utilise a wheelchair, Minimum participant age is 12 years.
-Waterproof, flotation wet suits are provided and it is recommended to wear warm comfortable clothing with flat shoes.
+Weatherproof suits, goggles and life jackets are provided and it is recommended to wear warm comfortable clothing with flat shoes.
 Operation of this tour is subject to favourable weather and sea conditions.
 Participation is extremely limited; we strongly recommend booking early to avoid disappointment.
 In case of adverse weather conditions, the tour may be cancelled at short notice.

 Explore the panoramic North Cape and its surrounds in an exciting new way during this exhilarating helicopter flight-seeing excursion.